irawoodring/343/names-binding-scope/PITCHME.md

 }
 ```

 Imagine that this is written in a language that resolves scope dynamically.
 If later in the program we call big.sub1(), then big.sub2(), the value of y in sub2() will be 7.
 If though, we merely called big.sub2(), the value for y would be 3.
-The variables are resolved based upon the calling sequence of the program.
 ---
 **Scope**
 ***